 'Dawn' of Asia offshore wind boom lures Japanese trading houses

+Mitsubishi Corp is working with partners to build a separate windmill venture off Taiwan's coast and Marubeni Corp is developing two offshore projects in the northern Japanese prefecture of Akita.

-"Asia is at the dawn of development of its offshore wind market," Yoshio Kometani, chief operating officer of Mitsui's infrastructure projects business unit, said in an email.
-"Taiwan is especially promising as it has favorable natural conditions and the government is taking initiative to improve investment and development opportunities."
+"Asia is at the dawn of development of its offshore wind market," Yoshio Kometani, chief operating officer of Mitsui's infrastructure projects business unit, said.
+"Taiwan is especially promising as it has favourable natural conditions and the government is taking initiative to improve investment and development opportunities."

 To be sure, most of Asia's offshore wind development is occurring in China, a place where historically Japanese companies have a small footprint.
 The world's largest energy user is ranked third globally for offshore wind capacity with about 2.8 gigawatts as of last year, after the UK and Germany, according to BNEF.